The Brothers Grimm (film): Plot

-Will and Jake Grimm are traveling con artists who use Jake's knowledge of folklore to fool people into paying them to kill monsters along with their sidekicks Hidlick and Bunst in French-occupied Germany during the early 19th century.
-In Karlstadt they "kill" a witch's ghost, after tricking the village.
-Italian torturer Cavaldi captures them and takes them to the French General Delatombe.
-The girls of the small village of Marbaden are going missing and the villagers are convinced that supernatural beings are responsible, Delatombe charges the brothers to find out who is responsible, on the assumption that it is the work of con artists like themselves.
-They soon discover a real supernatural force: a beautiful yet dangerous 500-year-old Thuringian Queen stealing young girls to restore her own beauty.
+In 1811, Will and Jake Grimm are traveling con artists who use Jake's extensive knowledge of folklore to fool people into believing they exorcise the supernatural, along with their sidekicks Hidlick and Bunst, in French-occupied Germany.
+Italian torturer Mercurio Cavaldi captures them and takes them to French General Vavarin Delatombe.
+In exchange for amnesty, Delatombe charges the brothers with investigating the disappearances of several young girls from the village of Marbaden, on the assumption that it is the work of con artists like themselves.